Wikimedica/mediawiki-batch-edit/README.md

 Run the command from the root directory of you MediaWiki instalation.

 `--user=USERNAME`

-  The username of the user that will be doing the edits.
+&nbsp;&nbsp;&nbsp;&nbsp;The username of the user that will be doing the edits.

 `--commit-message="MESSAGE"`

-  The commit message of the edits.
+&nbsp;&nbsp;&nbsp;&nbsp;The commit message of the edits.

 `--edit-list=PATH`

-  A path to the file that contains the edits that need to be done.
+&nbsp;&nbsp;&nbsp;&nbsp;A path to the file that contains the edits that need to be done.

 ## JSON file structure